ABAP Syntax

 'How are you?'.

-To chain statements, you write the identical part of all statement once and place a colon (:) after it.
-After the colon, you write the remaining parts of each satement.
+To chain statements, you write the identical part of all statements once and place a colon (:) after it.
+After the colon, you write the remaining parts of each statement.

 In a chain statement, the first part is not just limited to keywords.
 Suppose you have the following statements: